Op Amp Gain: explanation & equations

 Op amp gain basics

-- Open loop gain: This form of gain is measured when no feedback is applied to the op amp.
+Open loop gain: This form of gain is measured when no feedback is applied to the op amp circuit.
 In other words it is running in an open loop format.
 Gain figures for the op amp in this configuration are normally very high, typically between 10 000 and 100 000.
 This is the gain of the operational amplifier on its own.

-- Closed loop gain: This form of gain is measured when the feedback loop is operation, i.e. a closed loop.
+Closed loop gain: This form of gain is measured when the feedback loop is operation, i.e. a closed loop.
 By applying negative feedback, the overall gain of the circuit is much reduced, and can be accurately tailored to the required level or to produce the required output format as in the case of filters, integrators, etc..
+A few electronic components can be added to the op amp circuit to provide the required feedback.

 Generalised op-amp gain

 Negative feedback is used to control the gain of the overall op amp circuit.
-There are many ways in which the feedback can be applied - it may be independent of frequency, or it may be frequency dependent to produce filters for example.
+There are many ways in which the feedback can be applied when designing an electronic circuit - it may be independent of frequency, or it may be frequency dependent to produce filters for example.

 It is possible to produce a generalised concept for applying negative feedback.
 From this the more specific scenarios can be developed.